mlang/mc1/README.md

 ## What This Repo Is Trying To Prove

 - Python can stay the user-facing language; no separate DSL is required.
-- SynthDefs can be represented as graphs, serialized, and compiled into efficient runtime process functions.
+- SynthDefs can be compiled into efficient runtime process functions.
 - A mixed Python/C++ stack can keep iteration speed high while moving the performance-critical DSP path into native code.

 ## Current State